A Path Forward: Mental Health and the United States Pandemic Response

 As the U.S. transitions to a new federal administration, the COVID-19 pandemic continues to claim the lives and livelihoods of countless Americans.
 We have great trust in President-elect Biden and Vice President-elect Harris, whose steadfast leadership and commitment to science-based health policy are poised to bend the curve.
 But within the crisis of infectious disease runs an equally devastating crisis of mental health.

 Our best defenses against the virus – physical distance and isolation – are primary risk factors for a range of poor mental health outcomes.
 Addressing the pandemic compassionately, while keeping our communities and families safe from harm, requires immediate preparation to meet the current and future mental health needs that come with COVID-19.
 The mental health care workforce must play a central role in the national recovery.

-To inform the efforts of mental health care policymakers during the Biden-Harris transition, First Lady of New York City Chirlane McCray (@NYCFirstLady) and former National Council for Behavioral Health president and CEO Linda Rosenberg (@linda_rosenberg) have written “A Path Forward: Mental Health and the United States Pandemic Response.”
+To inform the efforts of mental health care policymakers during the Biden-Harris transition, First Lady of New York City Chirlane McCray (@NYCFirstLady) and former National Council for Mental Wellbeing president and CEO Linda Rosenberg (@linda_rosenberg) have written “A Path Forward: Mental Health and the United States Pandemic Response.”
 This urgently needed policy and practice report presents a comprehensive plan for a national pandemic mental health recovery that neatly supplements the Biden-Harris COVID-19 transition strategy, engages all levels of government and prioritizes racial equity and social justice to meet three overarching goals:

 - Ensure that effective mental health care is accessible for all, regardless of ability to pay, area of residence or citizenship status.